-ARTICULATED TUG BARGE (ATB)
+Articulated tug barge (ATB)

 An ATB is a combination vessel consisting of a tank barge and a tug boat with the tug connected in a notch in the stern of the barge by means of connecting pins or other fixed mechanical equipment.
-ATBs are counted separately in this report.
+ATBs are counted separately from tank barges in this report.

-TANK BARGE/ATBs
+Tank barge/ATBs

-A barge of any tonnage, engaged in the transport of oil, chemicals, tallows or biologically derived plant oils.
+A barge of any tonnage, engaged in the transport of oil, chemicals, tallows, or biologically derived plant oils.